terrablue/debris/README.md

 The properties of `fixtures` reflect the filenames (without `.js`) of the fixtures you created.

-You can use destructuring to cleverly pull in a fixture you need for an individual case.
+You can use destructuring to pull in a fixture you need for an individual case.

 ```js
 import {Test} from "debris";